Tool Box Organization Tips

 Step 3 – Fill Your Spare Lumber Racks and Hang Your Ladders

-If you have spare lumber lying around, store it in your Spare Lumber Racks.
-Keep like board together, with longer ones on the bottom and shorter ones on the top.
+If you have Spare Lumber lying around, store it in your Spare Lumber Racks.
+Keep like boards together, with longer ones on the bottom and shorter ones on the top.

 Step 4 – Setting Up Your Shelving

-Shelves are a good place to keep items like boxes of screws easily organized, along with providing space to place items that would not be easily hung on your pegboard.
-Arrange your shelves as you see fit, but it is always a good idea to keep like use items near each other.
+Shelves are a good place to keep items like boxes of Screws easily organized, along with providing a space to place other items that would not be easily hung on your Pegboard.
+Arrange your Shelves as you see fit, but it is always a good idea to keep like use items near each other.

 Step 5 – Filling Your Drawers and Bins

 Store your Spare Parts and Supplies in your Drawers and Bins.
 Mark your Drawers and Bins with stickers, noting the type of items that are stored within each.
 Keep like types together.

 Drawers and Bins are ideal for organizing all of your Spare Parts and Supplies.
 Store your items in separate Drawers and Bins, by type and usage, marking each of your Drawers and Bins with a sticker listing the type of items stored inside.

 Your Paint Brushes and Rollers in one Drawer, your Sandpaper and Hand Sanders in another, and Spare Electrical and Plumbing Parts, each in their own separate Drawer or Bin.